ssjshields/archetype-counter/.github/README.md

 # Removal
 **1.** From the Counter menu navigate to Settings → Uninstall Archetype Counter

-> All Counter files and theme modifications are subseqently removed automatically
+> All Counter files and theme modifications are removed automatically

 &nbsp;
 # Main Navigation